What is a noun?

 10 – Plural Nouns

-Plural noun denotes more than one persons, places or things.
+The plural noun denotes more than one person, place or thing.

 Examples